h-walk/PSA/README.md

     output_dump_filename: 'ised_motion.dump' # Name of the output LAMMPS dump file.
 ```

-A more comprehensive example configuration file, `hBN_monolayer_config.yaml`, can be found in the parent directory of `SDA_modular` (the main project root).
+A more comprehensive example configuration file, `hBN_monolayer_config.yaml`, can be found in the project root directory.
 This file is used by the example scripts.

 ## Code Examples

-Runnable Python script examples demonstrating various features of the `sda` package can be found in the `SDA_modular/examples/` directory:
+Runnable Python script examples demonstrating various features of the `sda` package can be found in the `examples/` directory:

 -   `basic_sed_analysis.py`: Demonstrates standard SED calculation and plotting.
 -   `chiral_sed_analysis.py`: Shows how to perform chiral SED.
 -   `ised_reconstruction.py`: Illustrates iSED mode reconstruction.
+-   `visualization_example.py`: Shows various plotting capabilities.

-These examples are pre-configured to use parameters similar to those found in the `hBN_monolayer_config.yaml` file, which should be placed in the main project directory (one level above `SDA_modular/`) for them to run correctly with the intended data.
+These examples are pre-configured to use parameters similar to those found in the `hBN_monolayer_config.yaml` file, which should be placed in the main project directory for them to run correctly with the intended data.
 You may need to adjust file paths within the examples if your data or the config file are located elsewhere.

 ## Running Tests

 To run the test suite, ensure you have `pytest` installed (`pip install pytest`).
-Then, from the `SDA_modular` directory (this directory), simply run:
+Then, from the project root directory, simply run:

 ```bash
 pytest
 ```

-This will discover and run all tests located in the `tests/` directory.

 ## Documentation Structure